This information explains vulvar cancer, including symptoms, diagnosis, and treatment.

 Your surgeon will discuss your treatment options with you.Back to top

 Surgery is the main treatment.
-Often, the cancer involves several areas.
-This means a large amount of tissue needs to be removed.
-If the tumor itself is large (more than 2 cm) or has grown deeply into the vulva, the lymph nodes in the groin area may also be removed.
+Cancer often involves several areas, so a large amount of tissue needs to be removed.
+If the tumor is large (more than 2 centimeters) or has grown deeply into the vulva, the lymph nodes in the groin area may also be removed.
 The lymph nodes are tiny, bean shaped organs that help fight infection.

-Wide excision: This is the removal of the tumor and some nearby tissue.
-The surgeon will want to remove a margin of healthy tissue to make sure all of the cancer is gone.
+- A wide excision is the removal of the tumor and some nearby tissue.
+Your surgeon will remove some nearby healthy tissue to make sure all of the cancer is gone.

 - A simple vulvectomy removes the entire vulva.